-In the standard Linux kernel, the system accounts for a process' CPU execution times using a very coarse-grained mechanism.
+In mainstream kernel.org Linux kernels, the system accounts for a process' CPU execution times using a very coarse-grained mechanism.
 This means that the amount of CPU time charged to a particular process can be very inaccurate.
 The high resolution process accounting facility provides a mechanism for very accurate CPU execution time accounting, allowing better performance monitoring of applications.
-This facility is incorporated in the "debug" and "trace" kernels supplied by Concurrent and used by standard Linux CPU accounting services and the Performance Monitor on those kernels.
+This facility is incorporated in all RedHawk Linux pre-built kernels supplied by Concurrent Real-Time and used by standard Linux CPU accounting services and the Performance Monitor on those kernels.
 See Chapter 7 for information about CPU accounting methods.